lana-20/java-setup/README.md

 (And on Windows, make sure to use the % signs of course).
 So that's it for setting up Java and our Java environment.

 ----
-_#TODO: Update all samples to Java 11 for consistency._
+_#TODO1: Update all samples to Java 11 for consistency._
+_#TODO2: Recalibrate refs to bashrc/zshrc for consistency._